qfpl/sv/README.markdown

 their dataset.
 This focus often means that our types are heavily parameterised.
 We have tried to provide hints in the haddock comments as to how one would usually instantiate a given type.

+For a worked example of usage, see test/species.hs